bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 All that really matters, is that calling `count()` is in a scope with access to the actual `count` function, and for the result of `count()` to be stored so you can reuse it.

-If you were to not store it, you can still do stuff like this: `count()()` and it will return `1`, but you can only do that once.
-ONce this has run, you will have lost your instance of the scope since it is not being saved anywhere.
+If you were to not store it, you can still do stuff like this: `count()()` and it will return `1`.
+Once this has run, you will have lost your instance of the scope since it is not being saved anywhere.
 Every time you call the function `count()` you re-initialize your scope.

 ![f](https://imgur.com/5jZKqc4.png)